Royal College of Music

 - Students can take classical music into the wider community with RCM Sparks workshops.

-- The RCM Creative Careers Centre offers tailored 1-to-1 career sessions on preparing applications and essential publicity materials, along with guidance on self-management and self-employment including finance.
+- The RCM Creative Careers Centre offers tailored one-to-one career sessions on preparing applications and essential publicity materials, along with guidance on self-management and self-employment including finance.

 - Services can be used from day one of study to develop an outstanding CV and a wealth of experience to help shape students' future career.
-The Creative Careers Centre provides advice and services to RCM alumni for 5 years after graduation.
+The Creative Careers Centre provides advice and services to RCM alumni for five years after graduation.